shawwwn/Super-Duper-Hyper-Ultra-Power-Saving-NAS/README.md

 # Super Duper Hyper Ultra Power Saving NAS Driver Module

-This is the driver module for my super power-saving NAS.\
+Driver module for my super power-saving NAS.

-Essentially, this module monitors accesses to a given directory(mountpoint), and powers up backing harddrive upon access.\
+Tl;dr: This module monitors accesses to a mountpoint directory, powers up(thru gpio) and mounts underlying hdd upon access.\
-If the backing harddrive has been idle for too long, it will be unmounted and power down in order to save power.
+Automatically unmounted and power down hdd in order to save power.

-Developed on Kernel 4.9+ for **ARM64**, should also work on **ARM**.\
-Has not been make compatible with **X86(_64)**, yet.
+Sloppily made compatible with kernel 5.19 for ARM/ARM64.\
+I am not responsible for any potential bugs/caveats.
+Please submit a Issue/PR if you find one.\
+For kernel 4.9 refer to branch **4.9**.

 ## Installation
 **Prerequisites:**